The Dirac equation

 kσ commuts with the momentum operator, both can thus be measured simultaneously.

+basis.
 Anyways, it should be clear by now that instead of labelling the states by their spin,

 it is also possible to label them through thier helicity, which also forms a complete